lilbutsa/JIM-Immobilized-Microscopy-Suite/docs/tut_2_multi_channel.rst

 .. image:: tut_2_Channel_to_channel_excel.png
   :width: 600
-  :alt: Montage of Tutorial_2_MultiChannel_Multishape.tif after Alignment
+  :alt: Channel to Channel alignment Values

 In comparison the actual values are: